<< Click to Display Table of Contents >> Content Security Policy definition |

 1.In Bizagi Studio navigate to the Export/Import tab and select Export

-2.In the new window, go to the Advanced section and check the Environment Parameters property.
+2.In the new window, go to the Advanced section and check the Environment Parameters property box.

 Next steps